 At less than $100 per day, Prague is one of the most affordable and enjoyable European cities.
 And, you can save more money if you visit during the cheapest time of the year.

-Need to go an affordable beach escape?
+Need to go on an affordable beach escape?
 Head south of the border.

-In Cancun, you can relax in style for just $111 per day.
-Admission to the famed Mayan ruins of Chichen Itza, about a two-hour drive from Cancun, will set you back $13, which is about the cost of an umbrella drink on the beach.
+In Cancun, you can relax in style for just $100 per day.
+Admission to the famed Mayan ruins of Chichen Itza, about a two-hour drive from Cancun, will set you back about $11.

 Buenos Aires, Argentina

 A vibrant, South American city, Buenos Aires is always buzzing.
-Its most famous neighborhood, La Boca, can best be described as an open-air museum of colorful murals, spontaneous tango shows and street vendors you can peruse totally for free.
-The average daily cost to visit the city is just $25 per day.
+Its most famous neighborhood, La Boca, can best be described as an open-air museum of colorful murals, spontaneous tango shows and street vendors you can peruse.
+The average daily cost to visit the city is just $65 per day.

 Cape Town, South Africa

-Even exotic South Africa costs just $111 per day to explore.
-For less than $30, take a cable car up Table Mountain for 360-degree views of the city.
+Even faraway Cape Town in South Africa costs just $110 per day to explore.
+If you enjoy gazing at Mother Nature, then take a tour through Kirstenbosch Botanical Gardens, which stretches 52,000 kilometers.
+Free tours are available.
 Or, head to Boulders or Clifton Beach for sun, sand and surf.

 One of the most underrated tourist destinations, Gothenburg is a great base for driving along Sweden’s craggy coast.
 The archipelago comprises more than 20 islands, many of which have their own villages to explore on foot or by bike.